Skip to main content

 What’s the difference between Home Care Package levels?

-• Level 1: Basic assistance – Help with tasks such as cleaning, grooming, meals, shopping and transport.
-Usually one or two visits a week.
+• Level 1: Basic assistance – provides help with tasks such as cleaning, grooming, meals, shopping and transport.
+This usually includes one or two visits a week from an aged care worker.

 Read more